Home

 5. Falsified statements

 Not all forms of procurement fraud follow a deal and kick back format.
 In some cases where contracts must follow supplier-specific guidelines - for instance, when a government procurement project requires a small or medium business (SMB) supplier - Making false statements about supplier designation or certification can be considered fraud.
-Another example of this would be excepting conventionally grown food under an organic heading when it has not received organic certification.
+Another example of this would be accepting conventionally grown food under an organic heading when it has not received organic certification.

 How to spot procurement fraud when it happens

 Budgetary controls are one of the most critical elements in preventing your company from becoming a victim of procurement fraud.
-Regular accounting audits by independent third-party‘s are often instrumental in avoiding costly procurement schemes.
+Regular accounting audits by independent third-parties are often instrumental in avoiding costly procurement schemes.

 Larger companies are at more risk for this type of fraud specifically because they deal in higher volume, often employ many SaaS software suppliers, and therefore have more opportunities for quantity or quality of goods to fall through the cracks.
 Despite this, small business owners should use the same vigilance in dealing with fraud.